archezinternational/hugo/content/shop/northsymbolbrushes.md

 ___

 Hi archifriend!
-Below we leave you all the specifications of this product:
+Below we leave you this product specification:

+You will receive: **20 brushes each with a different kind of north symbol**, that you can edit and use in your post-production and illustrations

+With just a couple of clicks you will be able to:

+· **Achieve quality results** when placing north symbols in your illustrations

+· **Edit** colors, textures and opacity creating authentic symbols to differentiate your illustrations from others

+· **Save time by using only this pack** to designate the direction of north on your illustrations quickly and efficiently

 **File size**: 359 KB